-- 1. Demonstrate good communication, mentoring, supervising and assessing skills. - 2.
-To be able plan and prepare teaching material using evidence based information and data. - 3.
-Participate in range of teaching and assessment methods - 4.
-Build a good knowledge of the clinical context before teaching or training others - 5.
+- Demonstrate good communication, mentoring, supervising and assessing skills. - 2.
+To be able plan and prepare teaching material using evidence based information and data. - Participate in range of teaching and assessment methods. - 4.
+Build a good knowledge of the clinical context before teaching or training others. - 5.
 Understand the range of different mentoring styles from perspective of the learner and the teacher. - 6.
-Ensuring skills, competencies and motivation of staff meet service requirements. - 7.
-Ensuring staff access education and training programmes appropriate for service needs. - 8.
-Participation, as appropriate, in staff education, training and appraisal. - Ensuring staff remain up to date by participation in continuous professional development (CPD). - 10.
-Ensuring own training, education, appraisal and CPD needs are maintained.
+Ensure skills, competencies and motivation of staff meet service requirements. - 7.
+Ensure staff access education and training programmes appropriate for service needs. - 8.
+Participate, as appropriate, in staff education, training and appraisal. - 9.
+Ensure staff remain up to date by participation in CPD. - 10.
+Ensure own training, education, appraisal and CPD needs are maintained.

-D1.5: Laboratory health and safety
+D5: Laboratory health and safety

-Handling of potentially infectious samples (e.g. HIV and hepatitis), handling of noxious chemicals and isotopes, mechanical and electrical safety, fire precautions, dealing with an accident, accident prevention and hygiene regulations, occupational diseases.

-- 2. Aware of all the legal rules and regulation of health care service that have to be met to ensure compliance with safe practice and maintaining attainment of accreditation status - 3.
-Alert systems, incident reporting.
+- Handling of potentially infectious samples (e.g. HIV and hepatitis), handling of noxious chemicals and isotopes, mechanical and electrical safety, fire precautions, dealing with an accident, accident prevention and hygiene regulations, occupational diseases - Aware of all the legal rules and regulation of health care service that have to be met to ensure compliance with safe practise and maintaining attainment of accreditation status - 3.
+Alert systems, incident reporting

-D1.6: Legal, ethical and governance considerations
+D6: Legal, ethical and governance considerations

-- Laws, regulations, guidelines and recommendations on work in clinical laboratories: in particular requirements for accreditation of services, education and training, health and safety, infection control, buildings, employment law, regulation and registration of staff. - 2.
-Ethical aspects and conventions on production, interpretation, reporting and use of medical laboratory data. - 3.
-Confidentiality, data protection and security. - 4.
-Clinical and research governance expectations of government, health care-related organisations and employers for high quality, evidence-based care.
+- Laws, regulations, guidelines and recommendations on work in clinical laboratories: in particular, requirements for accreditation of services, education and training, health and safety, infection control, buildings, employment law, regulation and registration of staff. - Ethical aspects and conventions on production, interpretation, reporting and use of medical laboratory - Confidentiality, data protection and security. - Clinical and research governance expectations of government, health care-related organisations and employers for high-quality, evidence-based care.

-- Ability to safeguard and protect the public against misuse of medical laboratory investigations. - Knowledge of the principles of management leading to satisfactory direction, supervision, and organisation of a laboratory department in a public or private hospital or in any other healthcare environment resulting in the provision of a competent service as laid down in a laboratory quality manual, based on good laboratory services as defined in EN-ISO document 15189 and the EC4 Essential Criteria. - Ability to determine the optimum distribution of resources across central laboratories, peripheral sites and near patient testing settings. - Ability to assess conflicting and various technical, financial, and human considerations (e.g., care, quality, safety, cost, and time scales) both in the short- and long-term, and to find the optimal solution in relation to patient care. - Ability to apply current techniques in human resource management.

-Execution of judgment and leadership.
+- Ability to safeguard and protect the public against misuse of medical laboratory investigations - Knowledge of the principles of management leading to satisfactory direction, supervision and organisation of a laboratory department in a public or private hospital or in any other healthcare environment resulting in the provision of a competent service as laid down in a laboratory quality manual, based on good laboratory services as defined in EN-ISO document 15189 [11] - Ability to determine the optimum distribution of resources across central laboratories, peripheral sites and near patient testing settings - Ability to assess conflicting and various technical, financial and human considerations (e.g. care, quality, safety, cost and time scales) both in the short- and long-term, and to find the optimal solution in relation to patient care - Ability to apply current techniques in human resource management - Execution of judgement and leadership

-D2: Professional practice and soft skills
+D7: Professional practise and soft skills